 People Against Suffering, Oppression, and Proverty (PASSOP)

-This summer, Mary Pickard worked at People Against Suffering, Oppression, and Poverty (PASSOP) in Cape Town, South Africa.
+Last summer, Mary Pickard worked at People Against Suffering, Oppression, and Poverty (PASSOP) in Cape Town, South Africa.
 PASSOP is a community-based non-profit organization and grassroots movement that works to protect and promote the rights of all refugees, asylum seekers and immigrants in South Africa.
 As an intern, Mary’s duties included writing appeals on behalf of asylum seekers who had been denied refuge in South Africa as well as researching employment discrimination within the country.

 Johannesburg, South Africa